Skip to main content

 When we have a family, will we both continue to work?

-One of you staying home for a few years may start to look appealing or more affordable — but beyond money, there are some other costs to leaving the workforce, so make sure you’ve thought about this decision carefully.
+Having one child in daycare may fit the budget, but if you want two or three children fairly close in age, this may not be something you can afford.
+One of you staying home for a few years may start to look appealing or more affordable.
+Beyond money, there are some other costs to leaving the workforce, so make sure you've thought about this decision carefully.

 How much should we contribute annually to retirement savings, 401(k)s and/or IRAs?